 IVI’s TraceAir solution tests airflow by injecting a fluorescent dye powder into the air stream.
 After this powder has coated the baghouse’s interior, the fan is shut down in order to examine the clean air side for traces of color under a black light.
 This provides accurate and expedient identification of leaks in the baghouse.

 Using the correct amount of compressed air through the filters to clean them is important to ensure the particulates loosen from the filter—too much and the filter web expands, allowing contaminants to pass through the filters.
 Too little compressed air results in filters that won’t be cleaned as effectively and need to be replaced more frequently.

 Also, if your facility has excessive moisture or oil in the ambient air or in the compressed air, those materials will affix to and blind off the filters, negatively impacting filter life.

 Other considerations when replacing filters:

-When it is time to replace your baghouse filters, you need to take into consideration of number of factors.
+When it is time to replace your baghouse filters, you need to take into consideration a number of factors.

 - Matching the bag type with the application, including:

 - Dust collector type

 - Operation temperature